pca006132/PCC/syntax.md

 ```

 ### Embed script
-Users can also embed scripts into the file, to declare variable, define useful functions, add custom commands/annotation etc.
+Users can also embed scripts into the file, to declare variables, define useful functions, add custom commands/annotation etc.

 > This can only occur once per file